kabeer11000/yebrmusic/README.md

 # Yebr Music ![Yebr Music Logo](.github/assets/icon.svg)
+Welcome to the Yebr Music codebase.
 Code has been split into Microservices Directories for running them simultaneously on different Ports will be adding docker files afterwards to start everything with just a ```docker-compose up``` command